mvdnbrk/gtin/README.md

 }
 ```

-Or you may pass custom messages as the third argument to the `Validator::make` method as [described in the docs](https://laravel.com/docs/validation#custom-error-messages).
+Or you may pass custom messages as the third argument to the `Validator::make` method as described in the [Laravel documentation](https://laravel.com/docs/validation#custom-error-messages).

 ### Helper function